Modern History of Bihar

-Bihar is situated on the one of the fertile regions of the world which is drained by river Ganga.
-It was famous for its cotton, textile, saltpetre and indigo.
-Hence, it was one of the important trading centres of India from Ancient to Medieval India.
-This makes reason of enticing for European to open trade factories and centre for trade.
+Bihar is situated in one of the most fertile regions of the world which is drained by the river Ganga.
+It was famous for its cotton, textile, saltpeter, and indigo.
+Hence, it was one of the important trading centers from Ancient to Medieval India.
+Let's see some important facts about the modern history of the Bihar state.

 European Companies in Bihar

-1. Portuguese were the first European to enter in Bihar.
+1. Portuguese were the first European to enter Bihar.

 3. Hooghly was the first place in the region where the Portuguese established their factory in 1579-80 when Emperor Akbar gave permission to a Portuguese captain Pedro Tavares.

 4. In 1599, the Portuguese traders built a convent and a church in Bandel which was the first Christian church in Bengal known as ‘Bandel Church’ today.

 5. English (British) was the second European who built their factory in Patna at Alamganj in 1620 but was got closed in 1621.
 Again in 1651, the British East India Company revived the factory which is now turned into governing printing press at Gulzar Bagh.

 6. Dutch East India Company also established their factory at Patna in 1632 which is now the place is known for Patna Collectorate.

 7. In 1774, Danes East India Company established their factory at Nepali Kothi in Patna.